MuhammedAlkhudiry/venture/Readme.md

     <img src="logo.svg" />
 </p>

+This is a fork to fix this https://github.com/ksassnowski/venture/pull/107

 Venture is a package to help you build and manage complex workflows of interdependent jobs using Laravel's queueing system.

 ## Installation